 Chad was diagnosed with Type One Diabetes in 1974, at the age of 23 months.
 He has been an avid biker since he was just a little guy.

 His cycling career started with BMX racing and evolved to include mountain bikes; downhill, dual slalom, cross country and eventually single speed.

 Melissa volunteered at the top of Jubilee Pass which is the turnaround point for the 2010 DV Ride to Cure Diabetes.
-In 2011 she participated as a rider in Death Valley and since then has completed 12 Rides at four locations; Death Valley Ca, Tucson Az, La Crosse Wi, Amelia Island Fl., Saratoga Springs NY, and a 100 mile MyRide in 2020 during the COVID-19 Pandemic.
+In 2011 she participated as a rider in Death Valley and since then has completed 12 Rides at fouve locations; Death Valley Ca, Tucson Az, La Crosse Wi, Amelia Island Fl., Saratoga Springs NY, and a 100 mile MyRide in 2020 and 2021 during the COVID-19 Pandemic.

 She has successfully faced the challenges that Type One Rider's need to overcome in managing their blood glucose levels during long endurance cycling events... and has done so with a smile on her face at all times - as she encourages other riders to do the same.